WSF-Team/WSF/documents/docs/tos.md

 * We are unable to honor an **active revoke protection**, in which case **only the revoke protection fee** is refunded

 Anything else? **No refund.**

+If you or we decide to go ahead with a refund, processing fees of any kind applied to us will not be refunded to you

 ---